Henry Paget, 1st Marquess of Anglesey: Marriages and issue

 The contest took place on Wimbledon Common on the morning of 30 May with Hussey Vivian as Lord Paget's second and Captain McKenzie as Cadogan's.
 Both men discharged their pistols, honour was satisfied and the parties left the field uninjured.
-Henry Wellesley had his marriage dissolved by a private act of parliament in 1810 and sued Lord Paget for damages.
+Henry Wellesley had his marriage dissolved by a private act of Parliament, Wellesley's Divorce Act 1810 (50 Geo.
+3. c.
+1 Pr.), and sued Lord Paget for damages, being awarded £24,000 for criminal conversion.

 By this time, Caroline, Lady Paget, had fallen in love with the Duke of Argyll, and was equally eager to divorce Lord Paget.
 However, she was unable to obtain a divorce in England, as only husbands could seek a bill of divorce on the grounds of adultery alone; for wives, the adultery was required to be compounded by "life-threatening cruelty."

 The Pagets took advantage of Scots law to get an expedited divorce.
-Lord Paget stayed together at hotels in Edinburgh and Perthshire, where they were witnessed in bed together by chambermaids.
+Lord Paget and Lady Charlotte stayed together at hotels in Edinburgh and Perthshire, where they were witnessed in bed together by chambermaids.
 However, if Lady Charlotte had been identified by name she would not have been able to marry Lord Paget under Scottish law, and she "positively refus'd letting Lord Paget domiciliate with any other woman", so the couple concealed her identity so the witnesses could attest they had no idea of the identity of the woman whom they saw with Lord Paget.
 It was said she "eat, drank, and slept in a black veil".